davidfstr/dafoster.net/about/index.md

 <h2 id="biography">Biography</h2>

 I initially discovered computers when I was 4 and starting programming them at 6.
-Since then, programming has been one of my most enduring hobbies.
+Since then, programming has been one of my most enduring passions.
 Witness my large number of [personal projects](/projects/).

 Beyond that I enjoy: